tarwn/lessthandot-hugo/blogs/content/posts/2014-04-08-ssis-performance-testing.md

 GO
 ```

 The proc passes the @RunID parameter to the package, as well as other usual suspects, such as the package name, folder name and project name.
 You can also choose if a package is run synchronously or asynchronously.
-When run synchronously, the stored procedure doesn’t finish until the package is finished as well.
+When run synchronously, the stored procedure doesn't finish until the package is finished as well.

 Using this stored procedure, it is easy to run a package multiple times in a row using a WHILE loop.